 A member of rescue team evacuates a child who was trapped in the flood in Yangshuo county of Guilin, Guangxi Zhuang autonomous region.
 (Photo: chinadaily.com.cn)

-BEIJING, June 29 (Xinhua) -- China's national observatory Tuesday renewed a yellow alert for rainstorms across vast stretches of the country.
+BEIJING, July 6 (Xinhua) -- China's national observatory on Monday renewed its yellow alert for rainstorms as incessant downpours continue to wreak havoc across vast stretches of the country.

-Some regions will see thunderstorms, strong winds, and over 80 mm of hourly precipitation, the center said.
+Some of these regions will see more than 80 mm of hourly precipitation accompanied by thunderstorms and strong winds, the center said.

-The center advised local authorities to remain alert for possible flooding, landslides, and mudslides and recommended halting outdoor operations in hazardous areas.
+Local authorities are advised to remain alert for possible flooding, landslides and mudslides, and halting outdoor operations in hazardous areas is recommended.

 China has a four-tier color-coded weather warning system, with red representing the most severe, followed by orange, yellow and blue.